-The consideration paid to lease the state-owned or collectively-owned land in the PRC are treated as prepayment for land use rights and included in lease prepayments, which are stated at cost less accumulated amortisation and impairment loss, except for the land use rights that meet the definition of investment properties which are measured at fair value as described in Note 2(e).
+The consideration paid to lease the state-owned or collectively-owned land in the PRC are treated as prepayment for land use rights and included in lease prepayments, which are stated at cost less accumulated amortisation and impairment loss.
 Land use rights measured at cost are amortised over the lease period using straight-line method.